-Englewood, CO, dermatologist Joel L. Cohen explained which areas he prefers to use cannulas on during the South Beach Clinical Dermatology Symposium.
+Denver, CO, dermatologist Joel L. Cohen explained which areas he prefers to use cannulas on during the South Beach Clinical Dermatology Symposium.
 “Cannulas have very specific roles in very specific areas,” he said.
 “Personally, I have found them useful in the cheek, the infraorbital area [below the eye], in the décolleté and the dorsal hands.”

 In addition to less bruising and swelling, some patients experience less pain with cannulas, however, needles are still preferred in areas like nasolabial folds.
 Either way, it’s an option that some of the nation’s top dermatologists are talking about and mentioned cannulas in our video on beauty breakthroughs.